 - Interoperability: Data will be stored in a single format and can be shared across seamlessly.

 - Decentralized data storage: A single technology that would handle every data of patients.

-- Power to patients: Patients would be owners of their own data.
+- Power to patients: Patients would-be owners of their own data.
 They will have the power to choose with whom their personal health records are to be shared.

 Blockchain in Real Estate

 Blockchain has the potential to entirely disrupt the real estate vertical.
 Stakeholders are developing smart contracts, which will enable real estate contracts, escrows, and property records without title companies or attorneys.
-In future, it may be possible for a buyer to buy a home and complete the sale by clicking on a shopping cart on a website.
+In the future, it may be possible for a buyer to buy a home and complete the sale by clicking on a shopping cart on a website.

 The blockchain will ensure that the buyer gets the title and the seller is paid via cryptos.
 The handling of money and transactions will inevitably change, and that change is already underway.
 Brokerages will need to adapt their business models to understand smart transactions to thrive in the era of the blockchain.

 Blockchain and IoT